-These agreements are fairly common if either or both parties have substantial assets, children from a prior marriage, potential inheritances, high incomes, a family business to protect, a desire to save the high cost of future litigation or have one spouse has had previous marriage that ended in a perceived unfair manner.
+These agreements are fairly common if either or both parties have substantial assets, children from a prior marriage, potential inheritances, high incomes, a family business to protect, a desire to save the high cost of future litigation or have one spouse has had a previous marriage that ended in a perceived unfair manner.

 The State of Michigan has held that prenuptial/antenuptial agreements are valid as long as “that agreement, contact or promise or a note or memorandum of the agreement, contact or promise is in writing and signed with an authorized signature by the party to be charged with the agreement, contract or promise”.
 In sum, this means that an oral agreement of the sort will not be valid.

 This agreement must be executed prior to the marriage, and there is a special duty of disclosure that is higher than the duty of disclosure in a typical contracted agreement.
-Both parties have a duty to disclose their assets before the signing of the antenuptial agreement, and failure to do so may result in the agreement being void.
+Both parties have a duty to disclose their assets before the signing of the agreement, and failure to do so may result in the agreement being void.

 Michigan courts have states the prenuptial agreement must be entered into willingly and must not be unconscionable.
 Also, if the conditions and circumstances surrounding the agreement at the time of being entered into have changed, the change in circumstances must not result in making the agreement unfair and unreasonable.
-If the agreement is now unfair and unreasonable, it may be possible to void the original agreement, and proceed without the agreement interfering with the divorce process.
+If the agreement is unfair and unreasonable, it may be possible to void the original agreement, and proceed without the agreement interfering with the divorce process.

 Antenuptial agreements can have what are called escalator clauses, which entitles a party to more money, property etc the longer the marriage.
 It is also possible to put in the agreement that if the marriage reaches a certain number of years, the agreement will no longer be enforceable.

-Spousal support can also be part of an antenuptial agreement, which could state that one party is not entitled to spousal support or can be specific about what amount would be paid.
+Spousal support can also be part of the agreement, which could state that one party is not entitled to spousal support or can be specific about what amount would be paid.
 It is also important to make sure that certain language is in the agreement stating that spousal support cannot be modified.

-– a list of assets and their value
+– List of assets and their value

-– any liabilities – amount owed
+– Liabilities – amount owed

-– any previous child support obligations and entitlements
+– Previous child support obligations and entitlements

-– amount and source of income
+– Amount and source of income

-– educational background of each party
+– Educational background of each party

-– employment status of each party
+– Employment status of each party

-– age and health status of each party
+– Age and health status of each party

-Agreements like this face strict scrutiny by the court, because courts have found that these type of agreements are against public policy, because a married couple cannot enter into a contract that anticipates and encourages a future separation.
+Agreements like this face strict scrutiny by the court, because courts have found that these types of agreements are against public policy, because a married couple cannot enter into a contract that anticipates and encourages a future separation.
 This type of agreement has a much better chance of being held enforceable if the parties who are currently separated and are already in the divorce process.